hep-gc/glint-service/README.md

       - replace glint-service-url with the url of your host machine (the machine you are running these scripts on)

-3.Start Download, Install and Setup
+ 3. Start Download, Install and Setup

  sudo python glint_setup.py install